-Moses Gaster naît en 1856.
-Comme d’autres intellectuels juifs, il doit quitter la Roumanie et trouve refuge à Vienne, puis en Angleterre, où il entre à la Folk-Lore Society en 1886.
+Moses Gaster (1856-1939) naît en Roumanie.
+Comme d’autres intellectuels juifs, il doit quitter son pays natal et trouve refuge à Vienne, puis en Angleterre, où il entre à la Folk-Lore Society en 1886.
 Il collecte des manuscrits samaritains, hébreux, slaves et arabes, mais aussi des amulettes juives et des objets du folklore roumain.
-Parmi ses travaux les plus significatifs sur le folklore, on trouve Jewish Folk-Lore in the Middle Ages (1887), Rumanian Bird and Beast Stories (1915) et Children’s Stories from Roumanian Legends and Fairy Tales (1923).
-Il meurt en 1939.
+Parmi ses travaux les plus significatifs sur le folklore, on trouve Jewish Folk-Lore in the Middle Ages (1887), Roumanian Bird and Beast Stories (1915) et Children’s Stories from Roumanian Legends and Fairy Tales (1923).

 «A Bridge to the East: Moses Gaster as a Romanian Folkorist»

 As Chief Rabbi (Haham) of the Sephardic community in London, Moses Gaster marked a departure for the Folklore Society when he became its president in 1907 and 1908 (Gaster being the Folklore Society’s only ordained rabbi as president).
 Gaster was a German-educated, Bucharest Jew, from an affluent family, who found refuge in England after being expelled from Romania in 1885.
 Gaster’s scholarly output over the course of a career that spanned from the 1870s through the 1930s included many volumes on Jewish, Samaritan, and European folklore and philology.
 Perhaps first, foremost, and most passionately, Gaster was a Romanian folklorist.
 He completed his doctoral dissertation at the University (...)